logoarrowSystem of Rice Intensification

 PowerPoint Presentations

-(Notes: Click here to see all SRI China presentations on slidehare.net.
+(Notes: Click here to see all SRI China presentations on slideshare.net.
 Transcripts are at the bottom of each presentation.
 There is a "full screen" button at the lower right corner of the presentation to enlarge the presentation.
 If you have trouble viewing the slideshow, make sure you have Flash installed and JavaScript enabled.

-Better U logo AgNIC logo
+IP logo AgNIC logo

-This website is maintained by the SRI International Network and Resources Center (SRI-Rice) with support from
+The SRI International Network and Resources Center (SRI-Rice) is supported by